 This results in bursitis and/or tendinopathy (sometimes called tendonitis).
 Any sport or activity which puts repeated stresses on the inside of the knee puts you at risk of pes anserine bursitis or tendon injury.

-The word tendinopathy is probably a more accurate term as it describes degeneration of the tendon rather than specific acute inflammation or tendonitis.
-With long term overuse injuries, it is more likely to be degeneration, without the presence of inflammatory cells.
+The word tendinopathy is probably a more accurate term as it describes degeneration of the tendon rather than specific acute inflammation.
+Tendonitis refers to acute inflammation (itis means inflammation).

 Treatment of pes anserine tendinopathy

 The aim of treatment is to treat the symptoms of pain and inflammation, as well as identifying and correcting any potential causes of the tendon or bursa inflammation.